JoyceCaiOcean/WILDFIRE/README.md

 ![Air_Quality_Index](images/Result_4_AQI.png)

-*Figure 11: The AQI was very hazardous for 2 days during wildfire and it remained unhealthy for sensitive groups through January 2025.*
+*Figure 11: The AQI was very unhealthy/hazardous for 2 days during wildfire and it remained unhealthy for sensitive groups through January 2025.*

 ### <span style="color:red;">**RESULT #5**</span>: The **impact** of the fire on **socio-economics:** majority of high-income & aged people affected.